jacobxperez/rams/.github/CONTRIBUTING.md

 that we can find the best solution to your problem.
 Please use the [issue](https://github.com/jacobxperez/rams/issues/new/choose) template that best describes your concern.

+**note**: submitting an issue does not guarantee that your issue will be solved.

 ## Help Us Fix An Issue

 There might be a couple of [issues](https://github.com/jacobxperez/rams/issues) that need